 We conducted our audit in accordance with the Standards on Auditing (SAs) specified under section 143(10) of the Companies Act, 2013.
 Our responsibilities under those Standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
 We are auditor of the Company in accordance with the Code of ethics issued by the Institute of Chartered Accountants of India together with the ethical requirements that are relevant to our audit of the financial statements under the provisions of the Companies Act, 2013 and the Rules there under, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of ethics.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
 As stated in Note no. 6 to the financial statement the sundry debtors as at the end of the year of Rs.
 316.52 crore includes over dues receivable due to credit impaired of Rs.
 316.52 crore and as per Note no. 3 & Note no. 8 in respect of non-current investment & loan to related parties of Rs.
 4.10 crore & Rs.
-40.62 crore respectively being considered doubtful and recoverable by the management for which no provision has been made.
+45.08 crore respectively being considered doubtful and recoverable by the management for which no provision has been made.

 In the absence of confirmation and liquidity constraints facing by the parties due to which these may not be able to realize.
-In the absence of sufficient appropriate audit evidence, we are unable to comment upon the carrying value of non current investment, loans to related parties and trade receivable and recoverability of the aforesaid dues and consequential impact, if any on the accompanying financial statement.
+In the absence of sufficient appropriate audit evidence, we are unable to comment upon the carrying value of non current investment, loans to related parties and trade receivable and recoverability of the aforesaid dues and consequential impact, if any on the accompanying financial statement and Note no. 13 regarding credit facilities from banks became Non-Performance assets during the earlier year and forensic audit has been carried for the working of the company and interest has not been provided since August 2018 being NPA, amount of interest is uncertain.
+Pending the ultimate outcome of this matter which is presently unascertainable hence no adjustment has been made